buzzqw/TUS/OBSS/OBSSv2-eng.md

 - A creature with **Normal Vision** sees up to the distance, as a circular radius around the light source, indicated in Light.
 Beyond is Dim Light and beyond that Darkness.
 - A creature with **Low-Light Vision** sees without problems up to the distance, as a circular radius around the light source, indicated in Dim light, or indicated by the race if smaller, beyond is darkness.
-- A creature with **Darkvision**  sees, within the radius indicated by its Darkvision, in normal light and dim light conditions without problems, while in darkness it has -2 Awareness.
+- A creature with **Darkvision**  sees, within the radius indicated by its Darkvision, in normal light and dim light conditions without problems, while in darkness it has -2 Awareness and to Survival for spotting traps.
 Darkvision is a black and white vision.

 >> Note on light sources
 >>